 If you need something immediately, there are hostels and lodges that can provide short-term accommodation.
-See the Whistler Survival Guide for contact details.
+See the Whistler Navigator for contact details.

 If you have exhausted your local options, consider commuting from Whistler's neighbouring communities of Squamish and Pemberton (limited transit options).

 Pique Newsmagazine, a free weekly paper, has a number of classified ads: www.piquenewsmagazine.com

 This paper can be found in the Village at various locations, in Alpine at the Alpine Meadows Market and Meadow Park Sports Centre, and in Creekside at the Husky Station, and Creekside Grocery.

 Websites and Social Media

 Online pages, such as Craigslist, and several social media groups are devoted to connecting people to housing in Whistler.
 Accommodation can vary in type (from a shared bedroom all the way up to a chalet), duration, and price.
 Be cautious, and report rental scams to the Whistler RCMP (non-emergency).